SMART-Dal/Ansible-Reproducibility/README.md

-# Reproducibility smell detector
+# A study on reproducibility smells
+This study, first, identifies such programming practices that we refer to as reproducibility smells by conducting a comprehensive multi-vocal review.
+We implement a tool viz.
+REDUSE to identify reproducibility smells in Ansible scripts.
+Furthermore, we carry out an empirical study to reveal the proliferation of reproducibility smells in open-source projects and explore correlation and co-occurrence relationships among them.

 This tool detects programming practices, referred to as productivity smells, in Ansible scripts that can lead to reproducibility issues.

-The tool has a parser that reads the given Ansible script and creates a code model object from the playbook.
-The code model captures the Ansible tasks and their properties.
-Finally, the smell detector checks for the presence of smells by analyzing the source code model.
-As an output you will get 2 csv files in output repository with the name of the input script.

 ## Contents
-**`Replication Package`**:
-- **`Manual validation`**:
+### Replication Package
+#### Manual validation
 This directory contains the repositories used for manual validation of the tool.
-  In each directory, for each script we have manual.csv(smells detected by reviewers) file and cleaned.csv(smells detected by tool) file.
+In each directory, for each script we have `manual.csv`(smells detected by reviewers) file and `cleaned.csv`(smells detected by tool) file.

-- **`MLR`**:
+#### MLR
-This directory contains all the files regarding grey literature review.
+This directory contains all the files regarding multi-vocal literature review.

-- **`smell categories example`**:
+#### Reproducibility smell examples
 This file contains the code for the example scenarios mentioned in the category in the paper.

+### REDUSE - Tool for detecting Reproducibility Smells
 **`src`**:
 - **`extraction`**:
   - **`extracted_repos`**: